duarteocarmo/Project_Page_SG/network-page-lv.md

 # The Networks (Las Vegas)

 ## Generating networks from tweets
+We have very rich and interesting data to analyze.
+There are different networks hidden in our data.

-From the tweets we collected we are going to generate 2 of different networks that we will be using throughout the rest of the analysis.
-In either network, the *nodes* are going to be the users that have been tweeting about the event using one of the predefined hashtags.
+From the tweets we collected we are going to generate a number of different networks that we will be used throughout the analysis.

+**Network 1:**
-For the first network, the *edges* will be constructed through mentions in these tweets.
-So, when a tweet mentions another user that is also a *node* in the network, there will be an *edge* between these two *nodes*.
+For the first network, the *nodes* are the users who have tweeted under the hashtag '#LasVegasShooting'.
+The *edges* will be constructed through mentions in these tweets.
+So, when a tweet mentions another user that is also a *node* in the network, there will be an *edge* between these two.
 We will refer to this network as `mention_graph`.

+**Network 2:**
-For the second network, we define the *edges* between *nodes* if they share a common hashtag, not including the query hashtags.
-For example, if two tweets from different *nodes* use the hashtag **#GunSense**, we will create an *edge* between them.
+For the second network, *nodes* are still the users.
+We define the *edges* between *nodes* if they share a common hashtag, not including the query hashtags.
+For example if two tweets from different *nodes* use the hashtag **#GunSense**, we will create an *edge* between them.
 We will refer to this network as `hashtag_graph`.

+**Network 3:**
+Finally, for the third network, *nodes* are sources of information.
+Those are the websites, users are referencing to.
+We define the *edges* between *nodes* if same user share an article from both of the websites.
+For example if the user 'DonaldTrumpJr' shared articles from both 'Fox News' and 'CNN' there will be an edge between these nodes.

+Below we will start creating the networks.

 ### Stats
 Below we have displayed some basic statistics about either graph.